 Keys to know regarding Positive Parenting

 Positive Parenting promotes children’s personal development through various mechanisms.
-Not only that, it also helps in their pro-social development.
+Not only that, but it also helps in their pro-social development.
 What happens is that by being raised under its principles, children will be able to regulate their emotions in a better way and focus their temper on more patient and productive tendencies.

 All the results obtained through positive parenting are long-term, so, the abilities they can obtain thanks to this parenting style will accompany them until they get to other stages of their life, for example, improving the way they solve their problems in their adolescence.